bigmlcom/bigml-node/docs/index.md

 [documentation on status
 codes](<https://bigml.com/developers/status_codes>) for the listing of potential states and their semantics).
-To retrieve a finished resource, you'll need to use the `get` method described in next section.
+To retrieve a finished resource, you'll need to use the `get` method described in the next section.

 Getting resources
 -----------------

-Whenever you have to retrieve an existing resource you can use the `get` method of the corresponding class.
+To retrieve an existing resource, you use the `get` method of the corresponding class.
 Let's see an example of model retrieval:

 ```js